GrandDadDan/Granddaddan/README.md

 ### 🐧 About Me
 - 💻 Passionate about software development and Web development.
-- 🎨 Motion graphic designer transitioning into full-time software engineering.
+- 🎨 Motion graphic designer transferring creativity into web development.
 - 🚀 Exploring new technologies and building projects with **React, Node.js, and Firebase**.
 - 🎮 Gamer & fitness enthusiast.